ComSSA/www.comssa.org.au/minutes/2014-07-16/index.md

   * Next time: end officially on Sunday night about 6pm
   * The LAN after next is a total university week off
   * Amanda is no longer our room booking contact
-  * Tell people to bathe more, filthy scrubs
-  * Don't leave your wallet in the bathroom, Daniel

 ### ECU GigaLAN